MichaelStiefler/sas_il2_superschool_old/Storebror/UP3 Patch Pack 2xx/readme.txt

 - Enhanced damage code, explosion effects and subammo release code for German "AB" bomb containers
 - Enhanced bomb trajectory for german SD2 / SD4 / B2.2EZ bomblets
 - 10 seconds minimum delay implemented between subsequent Net Mission Spawns to avoid multi-spawn-crashes
+- "Semi Self Illumination" backported from 4.13.4 and enhanced for UP3
+- Enhanced "Ordnance View" mode implemented - this is the "Ordnance View" from 4.13 as it should always have been!
+- "Camera Mod" implemented
+- Optional upgraded 3D and Textures for default Ordnance (use JGSME to activate, courtesy of VPMedia)

 Included fixes:
 - Bf 109 Series Cockpit Code fix